 When print mixing, you need a loud, medium, and low sound.

-Loud- (Noisy and attention grabbers) Are abstract prints, art, 3D art, floral, lace and texture (embroidery, embellishment, patch design, beading, etc).
-In reference to colors, think neons, brights, and unique colors.
+Loud- (Noisy and attention grabbers) Are abstract prints, art, 3D art, floral, lace and texture (embroidery, embellishment, patch design, beading, etc.).
+In reference to colors, think neon’s, vibrant, primary and unique colors.
 LOUD IS CENTER STAGE!

-Low- (Supporters and behind the curtain) Are cat and reptilian prints.
+Low- (Supporters and behind the curtain stars) Are cat and reptilian prints.
 In reference to color, think neutrals: black, grey, brown, green and tan.
 LOW GETS ALONG WITH EVERYBODY!

 BASE- Common denominator of all volumes.
-This is typically a color or shape that is seen throughout the outfit.
+This is typically a color or print that is seen throughout the outfit.
 IT TIES IT ALL TOGETHER!
-Not a must but, common.
+Not a must but common!